-A backcountry permit is required to camp in the backcountry of Yosemite National Park.
+A wilderness permit is required to camp in the backcountry of Yosemite National Park.

 Free wilderness permits are required year-round for any overnight stay in the Yosemite Wilderness.
-Permits are not required for day hikes.
+Permits are not required for day hikes, except for Half Dome.

 The quota system is based on where you begin your hike, and in some cases, on where you camp the first night of your trip.
 After the first night, you may hike to another section of the Wilderness without restriction.
 For this reason, even if you have a permit lasting for several days, you may not begin your trip on any day except the first day your permit is valid.